rebeccajohnson88/udacity_apideploy/model_card.md

 These values indicate that we are relatively good at avoiding false positives, or predicting a $>$\$50,000 salary in cases where we do not attain one.
 However, the recall measure shows that we have a non-trivial number of false negatives- or people who attain that salary but who we predict they dont.
 Overall, the performance metrics indicate the need for substantial improvement.

-(https://github.com/rebeccajohnson88/udacity_apideploy/blob/master/slice_output.txt)[Subgroup metrics]: shows the metrics separately for different levels of educational attainment.
+[Subgroup metrics](https://github.com/rebeccajohnson88/udacity_apideploy/blob/master/slice_output.txt): shows the metrics separately for different levels of educational attainment.
 We see the models perform best for those with a BA or higher, and especially those who attend professional school.

 ## Ethical Considerations